 In regard to the first of the above extracts, General Smuts was speaking of the allocation of Mandated territories by the Principal Allied and Associated Powers.
-Believe to the execution of the Mandate instrument.
+His address was delivered some months prior to the execution of the Mandate instrument.
 In regard to the second extract, Respondent has already pointed out that General Smuts's description accorded with that of other commentators, and that when regard is had to the nature of the compromise arrived at in respect of C Mandates, no "reversal of concept", "striking" or otherwise, was involved.
 That General Smuts, in the passage in question, was concerned only with the practical effect of the C Mandate, and was in no way seeking to evade the significance of the safeguards envisaged in the interests of the

-1 Ibid., XX1X, p.
+&lt;sup>1 Ibid., XX1X, p.
 137.

-2 L. of N., O.J., Spec.
+\ L. of N., O.J., Spec.
 Sup.
 No. 194, p.
 32.